Introduction

 • - or blank - Not Stated

-Party Safety Equipment 2 PARTY_SAFETY_EQUIP_2 same as Party Safety Equipment 1 above
+Party Safety Equipment 2 PARTY_SAFETY_EQUIP_2 The safety equipment of the party same as Party Safety Equipment 1 above

 • N - No Proof of Insurance Obtained